ap0cene/XRPL-Metaphysical-NFT/README.md

 Welcome to XRPL-Metaphysical-NFT-SDK, a ground-breaking project that bridges the physical and digital realms by connecting physical garments with digital NFTs minted on the XRP Ledger (XRPL).

-You can read a more in depth article about how we're integrating this technology into the ap0cene fashion marketplace here: https://nft.ap0cene.com/
+(You can read a more in depth article about how we're integrating this technology into the ap0cene fashion marketplace here)[https://nft.ap0cene.com/]

 This repository provides a comprehensive SDK that allows users to embed Near Field Communication (NFC) chips into garments, which are linked to an NFT minted on XRPL, with token metadata listed on Arweave.